 Catch a sneak peek of what to look forward to in the precious preview above, which, appropriately, is set to the sound of “Sheep May Safely Graze” by the 18th-century composer, Bach—or as the video’s starring sheep would say, Baaa-ch.
 (Sorry, we couldn’t resist.)
 Then sit back, relax, and enjoy the incredible “sheep cam” streaming experience we bet you never knew you needed.

-This article originally appeared online on March 23, 2020; it was updated on April 9, 2020, to include current information.
+This article originally appeared online in March 2020; it was updated on April 9, 2020, to include current information.
 Products we write about are independently vetted and recommended by our editors.
 We may earn a commission if you buy through our links.